sitedata/checklyhq.com/site/content/docs/monitoring/whitelisting.md

 If you want to prevent that from happening, without exposing your website to any and all automated traffic, you might want to set up a new [firewall rule](https://developers.cloudflare.com/firewall/cf-firewall-rules/) allowing traffic from Checkly as long as it contains a specific header or sets a certain user agent.

 You can make the header and/or user agent specific to your own Checkly user account by grabbing the first eight digits of your unique user ID, which you can find below your account name on the [Account Settings page](https://app.checklyhq.com/account/).
-Embedding this value in your checks will allow them to be allowed through by your firewall rules.
+Embedding this value in your checks will enable them to be allowed through by your firewall rules.

 ## Whitelisting API checks